panva/openid-client/docs/classes/AuthorizationResponseError.md

 ***

-Thrown when OAuth 2.0 Authorization Error Response is encountered.
+Thrown when an OAuth 2.0 Authorization Error Response is encountered.

 ## Example